Chalmers-TRA460/2026-G4-Emidens/PRD.md

   - What do you need to ask your clinical mentor next?
 -->

 - **Which part of medical staff should this be for exactly?:** We plan to clarify this by visiting our mentor and shadowing him for a day, capturing which groups of medical staff struggle with the issue the most.
-Additionally we will attempt to clarify this by talking to as many mambers of the medical staff as possible.
+Additionally we will attempt to clarify this by talking to as many members of the medical staff as possible.
 - **How do we avoid threthening the medical professionals' agency?
 We do not want to make them feel as if they are being challenged / questioned about their professional ability.:** A big part of resolving this issue will be better understanding our users, which will be easier once the above issue is resolved and we know our exact user group.
 Additionally the above mentioned shadowing and interviews will help us gain deeper understanding of our user group.
 Finally, to minimize this issue iterative development will be required, constantly adapting the solution to the feedback.
 - **We are assuming, that in time critical scenarios where standard protocols such as a consult are not an option, there is time and resources to use a technical solution.** We are unlikely to completely resolve this issue and have to instead work around it.
 It will be a major consideration when designing our UI/UX and planning exactly how users interact with our solution.